roubachof/Sharpnado.Shadows/README.md

 ## Performance

 * On `Android`, shadows are created thanks to `RenderScript`.
-Bitmaps are cached and only recreated when needed
+Bitmaps are cached in a global `BitmapCache`.
+For a particular color, size and blur, you will only have one instance alive.
 * On `iOS`, a `Shade` is implemented with a simple `CALayer`
 * On `UWP`, `Shade` is implemented with `SpriteVisual` drop shadows.
 * On `Tizen`, `Shade` is implemented with `SkiaSharp`.